brunohenderyckx/clustal-output-aligner/README.md

 ## Access the web-interface

-The alignment tool can be access online here: http://clustaloutputaligner.pythonanywhere.com/
+The alignment tool can be access online here: http://clustaloutputaligner.pythonanywhere.com/.
+Instructions on how to use Clustal and the web tool cna be found here: http://clustaloutputaligner.pythonanywhere.com/help